-Step 2: Now keep dragging the fill handle to auto-fill the weekday names.
+Step 2: Keep dragging the fill handle to auto-fill the weekday names.

-Note: Once all the week names end it will start over again from the day where you have started.
-In the above case, I started with Monday and ends on Sunday.
-Once I cross all the days in a week it will again start from Monday only.
+Note: Once all the week names end, it will start over again from the day you started.
+In the above case, I started with Monday and ended on Sunday.
+Once I cross all the days in a week, it will start from Monday only again.

-We can auto fill dates too.
-Any date format recognized by the excel it will auto fill.
-We can increment the date by 1, by 2, like that we can auto fill.
+We can auto-fill dates too.
+Any date format recognized by the Excel it will auto-fill.
+We can increment the date by 1, by 2, that we can auto-fill.

 Autofill Weekdays Dates

-We can auto fill only weekdays dates.
-Click on that Auto Fill Options.
+We can auto-fill only weekday dates.
+Click on Auto Fill Options.

 It will insert only weekdays.